 Immigrant and Latino advocates across the country quickly sprang into action and began demanding that U.S. Immigration and Customs Enforcement release Andiola’s mother and brother.
 They ultimately were released and allowed to temporarily stay in the country.
 Andiola’s mother was on a bus heading to Mexico to be deported when the bus was ordered to turn around.

-“Erika’s personal story as a Mexican undocumented woman with an undocumented family and a long history of advocacy for Latinos speaks directly to the campaign’s commitment to fight for immigrants, Latinos, and working-class Americans in every community across the country,” Arturo Carmona, the Latino outreach director for the Sanders campaign, told Fusion in a statement.
+“Erika’s personal story as a Mexican undocumented woman with an undocumented family and a long history of advocacy for Latinos speaks directly to the campaign’s commitment to fight for immigrants, Latinos, and working-class Americans in every community across the country,” Arturo Carmona, the Latino outreach director for the Sanders campaign, told Fusion

 Andiola first got involved with the immigration movement in 2008 after Arizona voters approved Proposition 300, a ballot initiative that prohibits undocumented students from paying in-state tuition and receiving state and federal financial aid.
 She lost her scholarship because of it but was able to continue her education at Arizona State University, thanks to a private scholarship.